 Also, I just want to note that I build my hoagie a little differently than I normally would when making it for myself or someone else.
 That is to say, I put everything on either side of the bread so I could show you everything.
 Normally, you just stack everything one by one into a single layer.
 I like to end with the tomatoes because they make a nice top barrier to keep your fillings inside the roll.

 That is basically it!
-Like I said, it’s a simple process, but you really need to focus on the order in which you add everything and the quality is non-negotiable.
+As I said, it’s a simple process, but you really need to focus on the order in which you add everything and the quality is non-negotiable.
 Get the best of the best you possibly can.
 Don’t be afraid to ask for recommendations at the deli counter.

 What do you like to have in your hoagie?
 Any must-haves?